Dragonfire3900/Complete-STEM/Social/Social Inequality/0. Final Paper/Paper Outline 6.md

 Economic: How can we make systems like this reasonable to work with within the current economic system?
 - [[30.
 Saving Capitalism|Saving Capitalism]]: How does the market organize itself into figuring out what can and can't be a product?

-Logisitcal: Are rules and properties like this the right direction?
+Logistical: Are rules and properties like this the right direction?
 - [[30.
 Saving Capitalism|Saving Capitalism]]: Is the economy aligned to create more fair systems like this?
 	- Most likely not due to how current enforcement is working out
 - [[13.
 The White Working Class and Trump|The White Working Class and Trump]]: Are people willing to move forward with broader and larger policy changes?